Best Audio Interface (2020)

 - RME Audio Fireface UFX II

-Kicking us off are two fabulously simple audio interfaces from Native Instruments.
-They are two channel USB boxes that will fit easily in your laptop bag and do the job of providing you with high-quality audio in and out.
+Up next are two fabulously simple audio interfaces from Native Instruments.
+They are two-channel USB boxes that will fit easily in your laptop bag and do the job of providing you with high-quality audio in and out.

 Audio 1 is ideal for the solo singer-songwriter.
 It has a single microphone input and a second input for guitar or the output of a keyboard or synthesizer.
 The outputs on the back are on RCA phono connectors which are great for plugging into your hi-fi or speakers.

 Audio 2 makes the inputs more versatile by offering two channels that can both be microphones, guitars or line level for synths and keyboards.
 The outputs are upgraded to 1/4″ jack outputs.

 Both boxes have a single headphone output with volume control, gain control over the inputs, 5 segment LED monitoring and that sweet big volume dial on the top.
 There’s a knob on the front to let you mix between playback from your computer and the direct input signal which lets you do some direct monitoring.
 They also come with an impressive bundle of virtual instruments, sounds, effects and recording software Ableton Live Lite and the Maschine groovebox sequencer.

 Priced at $109 and $139 respectively, the Audio 2 is just a bit more expensive but worth it for the input versatility because even when making music on your own you never know when you might need two microphones.

 Street prices at time of writing: